loteoo/ks/README.md

 # hunter2
 ```

+## Who is this for

+This is for you if:

+- You're on macOS.
+- You want to store and retrieve secrets using simple commands.
+- You want to leverage OS functionnality.

+> Bonus: You don't like the idea of relying on a HTTP request, a third party server and a credit card subscription to access your secrets.

+---

-PRs, issues, comments and ideas are appreciated.
+PRs, issues, comments and ideas are welcome.

-Give the repo a star to show your support! ❤️
+Give the repo a star if you like this! ❤️